-The H10N3 flu is a type of avian influenza that is present in birds worldwide.
-This type of influenza is contagious among birds and is spread through saliva, mucus, and feces.
-This virus can be spread to birds when they come in contact with an infected bird or a contaminated surface.
+Avian influenza Type A viruses (bird flu viruses) are present in birds worldwide.
+Recently H5N1 bird flu virus infections have been identified in Northern pintail ducks.
+This type of influenza is extremely contagious (and often fatal) among birds and is spread through saliva, mucus, and feces.
+This virus can be spread by coming in contact with an infected bird or a contaminated surface.

 Nonetheless, influenza viruses mutate quickly.
-So it is possible that this H10N3 virus mutates or mixes with other strains of the flu in a way that may pose a risk to humans.
-Once the genetic code of the H10N3 influenza virus is fully sequenced, we will know more about the risk that this virus poses for humans and how transmissible it is.
+So it is possible that this H5N1 virus mutates or mixes with other strains of the flu in a way that may pose a risk to humans.

 What Experts are Saying

-Since there is no evidence that the individual who has the H10N3 virus has spread it to any other humans, many experts believe that the current risk remains low.
-However, due to the continuous underlying risk of flus leading to a pandemic, experts will be monitoring the development of the H10N3 very closely in the coming weeks.
+Since there is no evidence that the individual who has the H5N1 virus has spread it to any other humans, many experts believe the current risk remains low.
+However, farms across the US are ramping up biosecurity measures by quarantining facilities.
+Some experts are saying there might be an explosion of cases in the coming weeks.

-The main concerns among experts seem to be the mutation of the H10N3 virus to make it more transmissible from human to human as well as the possibility of the H10N3 mixing with a human flu virus.
-The mixing of the H10N3 virus and the human flu could occur if an individual is infected with both H10N3 and the human flu and the viruses exchange genetic material.
+The main concerns for people seem to be the possible mutation of the H5N1 virus to make it more transmissible from human to human as well as the possibility of the H5N1 mixing with a human flu virus.
+The mixing of the H5N1 virus and the human flu could occur if an individual is infected with both H5N1 and the human flu and the viruses exchange genetic material.

 Bird Flu Vs. COVID-19

-The identification of an H10N3 case in a human has caused concern for many people, as the COVID-19 pandemic was likely caused by viral transmission from an animal to a human.
-However, there are some important differences to note between H10N3 influenza and COVID-19.
+The rise of bird flu cases has caused concern for many people, as the COVID-19 pandemic was likely caused by viral transmission from an animal to a human.
+However, there are some important differences to note between avian influenza and COVID-19.

-The main difference between Sars-CoV-2, the virus that causes COVID-19, and H10N3 is how they are transmitted.
-While COVID-19 is transmitted from person to person through respiratory droplets, there is no current evidence that H10N3 can be caught from another person.
+The main difference between Sars-CoV-2, the virus that causes COVID-19, and the bird flu is how they are transmitted.
+While COVID-19 is transmitted from person to person through respiratory droplets, there is no current evidence that H5N1 can be spread from another person.

 Overall, while strains of the bird flu have higher mortality rates than COVID-19, they are less transmissible and easier to isolate.
 In the chart below we break down some of the key differences between COVID-19 and three avian influenza strains.